VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations through our [blog](https://vis-sig.github.io/blog/).
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## March data set
+## April data set

-Presented on **March 10th, 2021**.
-The current example data set is focusing on [mobile app data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-03-10).
-The challenge is to find ways to visualise the impact of mobile app usage on the actual outcome.
+Presented on **April 14th, 2021**.
+The current example data set is focusing on [sustained response](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-04-14).
+The challenge is to find ways to produce a visualization to compare treatments with regards to patients sustaining a response.

 The purpose of this challenge is as follows:

-* How does individual app usage change over time?
+Different approaches could be considered to define a patient as having sustained their response.
+A simple definition of sustained response could be that having achieved a response at a given visit, a patient then has that response at all subsequent visits.
+More complex approaches may explore different methods for interpolating between visits.

-* How does app usage impact individual symptom and CAT scores?
+The dataset also contains a small amount of missing data.
+It may be of interest to explore how the approach used to handle this missing data influences the interpretation of sustained response.

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)

 ## Next Webinar

-**April 14th, 2021**.
+**May 12th, 2021**.

 ## Previous data sets